-For example, windows guests poll optical drives (that is, CD or DVD drives) quite frequently.
-When virtual machines are configured to use a physical drive, and multiple guests simultaneously try to access that drive, performance could suffer.
+For example, Windows guest operating systems poll optical drives (that is, CD or DVD drives) quite frequently.
+When virtual machines are configured to use a physical drive, and multiple guest operating systems simultaneously try to access that drive, performance could suffer.
 This can be reduced by configuring the virtual machines to use ISO images instead of physical drives, and can be avoided entirely by disabling optical drives in virtual machines when the devices are not needed.

-■ ESX 4.0 introduces virtual hardware version 7.
+■ ESX 4.0 introduced virtual hardware version 7.
 By creating virtual machines using this hardware version, or upgrading existing virtual machines to this version, a number of additional capabilities become available.
 Some of these, such as VMXNET3 and PVSCSI, can improve performance for many workloads.
-This hardware version is not compatible with previous versions of ESX, however, and thus if a cluster of ESX hosts will contain some hosts running previous versions of ESX, the virtual machines running on hardware version 7 will be constrained to run only on the ESX 4.0 hosts.
-This could limit VMotion choices for DRS or DPM.
+This hardware version is not compatible with versions of ESX prior to 4.0, however, and thus if a cluster of ESX hosts will contain some hosts running pre-4.0 versions of ESX, the virtual machines running on hardware version 7 will be constrained to run only on the ESX 4.x hosts.
+This could limit vMotion choices for Distributed Resource Scheduling (DRS) or Distributed Power Management (DPM).